Sgt. James Philip Bashleben

 When the officer got up to leave, he looked at Bob and Jim and pulled out a pack of American cigarettes and threw the cigarettes to them and said, "Smoke something good."
 He got back into the jeep and drove off.

 Jim was next sent to Batangas to rebuild another bridge.
 Again, the Filipino people did all they could to see that the Americans got the food and care they needed.
 Somehow the Filipinos convinced the Japanese to allow them to attend a meal to celebrate the completion of the new bridge.

 On the detail with him was his high school buddy Willard Von Bergen.
 Von, as he was known as, had joined the National Guard with Jim.
 It was during this time that he became ill and sent to the new POW camp at Cabanatuan.

 The next bridge Jim and the other POWs were sent to build was in Candelaria.
 Once again, the people of the town did what ever they could to help the Americans.
 An order of Roman Catholic sisters, who had been recently freed from custody, invited Lt.
 Col. Wickord and twelve POWs for a dinner.
 Wickord picked the twelve sickest looking POWs.
 Jim must have looked like he needed a good meal, because he was one of the twelve men selected by Wickord.

-After several months, the bridge building detail
+On September 8th, the bridge building detail

 Cabanatuan where he worked on a farm.
 At